-The below table explains the OpenAPI schemas that KRNL currently supports.
+The table below explains the OpenAPI schemas that KRNL currently supports.

 Important Notes